 Have standby meals

 Have several meals you can cook from pantry staples.
 One of our pantry meals is sheet pan nachos.
-I always keep a pound or two of ground beef in the freezer just for this purpose.
-With a few spices, a bag of tortilla chips, shredded cheese an onion and a green pepper, we can have a decent meal on the table fairly quickly.
+I always keep a pound or two of ground beef (purchased on markdown!) in the freezer just for this purpose.
+With a few spices, a bag of tortilla chips, shredded cheese, an onion and a green pepper, we can have a decent meal on the table fairly quickly.
 No, it isn’t gourmet food (or even the healthiest) but it sure beats Taco Bell, and it can’t be any worse for you!

 Alfredo noodles is another quick and easy meal we make often from pantry staples.
 Served with a package of frozen broccoli or peas and some leftover grilled chicken, it makes a quick meal when it seems there isn’t much in the house to eat.